This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 How To Fix:

-To turn on the burner light for the first problem, we suggest you inspect whether the gas valve and gas supply are working properly.
+To turn on the burner light for the first problem, we suggest you inspect whether the gas valve and gas supply line is in perfect working order.

-Also, ensure that the gas supply valves are open for continuous gas supply.
+Also, ensure that the gas valves are open for continuous gas supply.
 Check the gas pressure.
-We have already explained in the above section what to do for gas issues.
 In case of a defective gas valve, replace it.

-A low flame or flame failure is mostly responsible for this problem.
-Basically, you’ll face a hot water issue with your water heater when the heater can’t detect the flame.
+Basically, you’ll face a hot water issue with your water heater when the heater can’t detect the flame properly.
 However, there are mentionable reasons behind the issue.

-- Don’t fully open the gas and water supply valves
+• The gas and water supply valves aren’t fully open

 How To Fix: